Skip to Main Content Jump to Main Content Skip to Search Jump to Search

 Common Ground

 More than just a coffee pun, Common Ground’s name reflects its role as a “third space” between the home and the office where members of the community can relax, be themselves and engage with one another—all while savoring some delicious brews and bakes.
-A long staple of the Hampden community, Common Ground recently transitioned to a worker-owned cooperative model.
+The worker-owned establishment sells a mouthwatering array of muffins and croissants as well as hot and cold sandwiches.
 On a nice day, opt to sit out on the expansive wooden patio, which is dog-friendly.

 Cuples Tea House